uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 :   *Also a metaphor for preserving federal data*

-Thus far, the divide-and-conquer model has postulated that individual institutions can \"claim\" a specific federal agency, do a deep dive to root around its websites, download data, and then mark the agency off a list as \"preserved.\" The process raises many questions, for libraries and for the data refuge movement.
-What does it mean to
-\"claim\" a federal agency?
-How can one institution reasonably develop a
-\"chain of custody\" for an agency\'s comprehensive collection of data (and how do we define chain of custody)?
+Thus far, the divide-and-conquer model has postulated that individual institutions can "claim" a specific federal agency, do a deep dive to root around its websites, download data, and then mark the agency off a list as "preserved."
+The process raises many questions, for libraries and for the data refuge movement.
+What does it mean to "claim" a federal agency?
+How can one institution reasonably develop a "chain of custody" for an agency's comprehensive collection of data (and how do we define chain of custody)?

 How do we avoid duplicated labor?
-Overlap is inevitable and isn\'t necessarily a bad thing, but given the scope of the challenge, it would be ideal to distribute efforts so as to benefit from the hard work of metadata remediation that all of us will inevitably do.
+Overlap is inevitable and isn't necessarily a bad thing, but given the scope of the challenge, it would be ideal to distribute efforts so as to benefit from the hard work of metadata remediation that all of us will inevitably do.